Basics of an investment

 How to invest (Step-by-step):-

-- Decide the amount to invest.
+- Allocate the amount for investment.

-- Invest and regularly track performance.
+- Start Investing and regularly track performance.

 How to invest your hard-earned money is a common question every new investor ask.
 We have created a beginners guide that suits any new investor.
 We hope it stands for the great support in your investment journey.
 This guide is for beginners or students who have less or no idea about investing but wanted to take a step.
 So let us get into how to invest – A complete guide for beginners.